nucl3on/simhash-detect/README.md

-- Lesser distance value >> more similarity b/w files.
+- Lesser distance value means more similarity b/w files.
 - If the distance is 0, then the files are identical.